 Demystifying Technology for those that strive to thrive

-CLOUD TEKKI® is managed by PK (short for Partheeban Kandasamy) who is currently a Staff Customer Success Architect at VMware.
-PK, a Technology Generalist aims to explore new ideas and their implementation techniques that make Digital Transformation possible.
+CLOUD TEKKI® aims to explore new ideas and their implementation techniques that make Digital Transformation possible.
 Topics will be focussed around Cloud, Cloud Native Technologies, Automation Technologies, End User Computing and the synergy between People, Process and Product

-All opinions are my own.
+DISCLAIMER: All opinions are Author's own.
 Content will evolve.
 Please remember to link and credit

 Recently I had the opportunity to lead a Project where I had to define a scalable process (repeatable by nature) that streamlines a customer's product adoption experience for a particular use case.
 When adopting a product or a solution to any use case, a Customer would typically work with multiple teams.
 The journey starts from a Customer evaluating a new product and all the way to installing and managing the product.